 There is no limit on the duration of protection of a trade secret.
 It will retain its protection as long as it is kept sufficiently secret and, for statutory protection, reasonable steps to protect its secrecy have been, and continue to be, taken.

 However, information can lose its trade secret status by becoming out of date and/or ceasing to have commercial value.

-The controlled disclosure of trade secret information in a confidential setting (eg, in accordance with an NDA, or appropriate confidentiality terms in an employee agreement) will not affect the existence or duration of the trade secret per se, but in general the more people to whom a secret is disclosed, the higher the risk that the information becomes generally known, with an accompanying risk of loss of trade secret protection.
+The controlled disclosure of trade secret information in a confidential setting – eg, in accordance with a non-disclosure agreement (NDA), or appropriate confidentiality terms in an employee agreement – will not affect the existence or duration of the trade secret per se, but in general the more people to whom a secret is disclosed, the higher the risk that the information becomes generally known, with an accompanying risk of loss of trade secret protection.
 As noted above, limiting disclosure of trade secrets to a need-to-know basis is a potential reasonable step that can be taken to protect the secrecy of information.